cszhe/cszhe.github.io/_posts/2020-09-23-tony-writing.md

----
-title: Why the Book of Perfectly Perilous Math is the best book ever!
+Title: Why the Book of Perfectly Perilous Math is the best book ever!
-date: 2020-09-23 10:20
+Date: 2020-09-23 10:20
-category: 何事谦
+Category: 何事谦
 tags:   何事谦
----

 Why the Book of Perfectly Perilous Math is the best book ever!